kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. topic:: \

 .. note::
-    **[29 Sep 21] Users of TIMES code versions 455, 456, and 457 are requested to download version 458.
+    **[Alert] Any users of TIMES v455–v457 are advised to upgrade to TIMES v4.5.8.
+In versions v455–v457 a capacity lower bound CAP_BND(LO) may be erroneously ignored if CAP_BND(UP) is also defined for the same process in the same period.
 It would be prudent to delete these versions, to prevent their inadvertent use with saved cases.**

 27 September 2021